FOSS4GAcademy/GST105FOSS4GLabs/README.md

 ### Curriculum History

 FOSS4G Lab Author:
-Richard Smith, Ph.D.
+Richard Smith, Ph.D., GISP
 Texas A&M University - Corpus Christi

 Original Lab Content Author:
 Nathan Jennings

-Copyright © National Information Security, Geospatial Technologies Consortium (NISGTC)

-The development of these lab documents were funded by the Department of Labor (DOL) Trade Adjustment Assistance Community College and Career Training (TAACCCT) Grant No.  TC-22525-11-60-A-48; The National Information Security, Geospatial Technologies Consortium (NISGTC) is an entity of Collin College of Texas, Bellevue College of Washington, Bunker Hill Community College of Massachusetts, Del Mar College of Texas, Moraine Valley Community College of Illinois, Rio Salado College of Arizona, and Salt Lake Community College of Utah.
+The development of the original document was funded by the Department of Labor (DOL) Trade Adjustment Assistance Community College and Career Training (TAACCCT) Grant No.  TC-22525-11-60-A-48; The National Information Security, Geospatial Technologies Consortium (NISGTC) is an entity of Collin College of Texas, Bellevue College of Washington, Bunker Hill Community College of Massachusetts, Del Mar College of Texas, Moraine Valley Community College of Illinois, Rio Salado College of Arizona, and Salt Lake Community College of Utah.
 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by/3.0/> or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

-These documents were modified from their original form by Richard Smith and continues to be modified and improved by generous public contributions.
+This document continues to be modified and improved by generous public contributions.heir original form by Richard Smith and continues to be modified and improved by generous public contributions.

 ### Curriculum Document Format
 All curriculum is written in [Markdown][3].
 Markdown was chosen for these reasons: